p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ##  CI/CD

-So I had an app that ran on my Kubernetes cluster, but what about Continuous Integration and what about Continuous Delivery?
+So I had an app that ran on the Kubernetes cluster from a manual deployment, but what about continuous integration and what about continuous delivery?

 I created a `pipeline.yml` [file](https://github.com/p-ssanders/slack-talkers/blob/master/ci/pipeline.yml) for [Concourse](https://concourse-ci.org/) with three jobs: